ademers/pendingusermodule/README.md

 # Pending User Module for Craft CMS 3.x

-A Craft Module that sets all new user accounts to pending status.
+A Craft Module that sets all new user accounts created via a front-end registration form to pending status.

-## NOTE

-This no longer works as expected in Craft 3.0.27 and above due to changes described at: https://github.com/craftcms/cms/blob/develop/CHANGELOG-v3.md#3027---2018-10-11

 ## Requirements